HuYang719/Machine-Learning-Systems/02-Paper/100-Writing/Writing.md

 - This **dwarfs** the performance of federated systems and slows the development of related applications
 - Decentralized computational methods are distributed computational methods **running** without a centralized server.

+Two reviewers focused on the static nature of the partitioning method.
+It seems like this new paper in IEEE access addresses this.
+Perhaps we need to think about how to expand our work to support dynamic partitioning.
+Isn't that a goal in any case?